S2E/s2e-old/docs/Windows/DriverTutorial.rst

 Copy the *devcon.exe* utility in the Windows image.
 Then, copy the following script into *c:\\s2e\\pcnet.bat* (or to any location you wish) in the guest OS.
-You may beed to setup and ftp server on your host machine to do the file transfer.
+You may need to setup and ftp server on your host machine to do the file transfer.
 The NE2K card we set up previously should have an address obtained by DHCP.
 The gateway should be 10.0.2.2.
 Refer to the QEMU documentation for more details.

 ::